Psychtoolbox-3/psychtoolbox-3.github.com/docs/VideoRecording.md

 and reasonable default settings, so they are convenient for you to use:

 x264enc:         A highly optimized H264 video encoder, automatically combined with the
-                 faacenc or ffenc\_aac MPEG-4 AAC audio encoder and an AVI file
+                 faacenc or avenc\_aac MPEG-4 AAC audio encoder and an AVI file
                  multiplexer or Quicktime mov file multiplexer.

 xvidenc:         The [XVid](XVid) MPEG-4 video encoder + AAC audio in a AVI file.

-ffenc\_mpeg4:     Another MPEG-4 video encoder + AAC audio in a AVI file.
+avenc\_mpeg4:     Another MPEG-4 video encoder + AAC audio in a AVI file.

 theoraenc:       The Ogg Theora video encoder with Ogg Vorbis audio encoder and
                  Ogg file format multiplexer (.ogv files).